 The school counseling emphasis is comprised of 60 semester hour credits including two (2) full academic years, defined as four (4) semesters of approved graduate-level study followed by a 700-hour internship.
 Embodied in the school counseling philosophy, curriculum, and content of course offerings is a focus and emphasis on environmental and specialized studies that include:

 - Meeting the needs of a diverse population at all levels in urban schools;

 - The American School Counseling Association’s (ACSA) National Model for School Counseling

-- The National Transitioning School Counseling Initiative (The Education Trust, Inc.)
+- The National Transforming School Counseling Initiative (The Education Trust, Inc.)

-The objectives of the Master’s Degree Program in School Counseling are intended to prepare students that will:
+The objectives of the Master’s Degree are intended to prepare students that will:

 - Demonstrate knowledge about the history, philosophy, and current trends in school counseling and educational systems.

 - Apply both developmental and intervention models to the total development of students as unique individuals within educational settings.

 - Use school-based data to design comprehensive programs to meet specific school counseling program goals, including action plans for implementation and evaluation.